Holiday party held for NICU families at Fresno's Community Regional Medical Center

 FRESNO, Calif.
 (KFSN) -- Being a new parent can be stressful, and it can be even harder on moms and dads when there's an early birth.

-On Wednesday, Community Regional Medical Center's NICU helped bring smiles to families spending lots of time at the hospital this holiday.
+Community Regional Medical Center's NICU helped bring smiles to families spending lots of time at the hospital this holiday season.

 The department threw a party for parents and babies.